vincent-mailhol/permanent-residency-in-japan/permanent-residency-in-japan.md

 * Start to collect the documents to prove how many points you own now and in the past (one or three years ago depending if you have 80+ or 70+ points).
-The work certificates of your past employers can be especially challenging to get, so you'd better do it early.  * Make sure that you have a copy of your past payslips or work contract to prove what your income was one or three years ago.
+The work certificates of your past employers can be especially challenging to get, so you'd better do it early.

+* Make sure that you have a copy of your past payslips or work contracts to prove what your income was one or three years ago.

 ## Translations